Caning

 Prevalence & culture

 Caning is well known within kink communities and supports a dedicated instructional culture, though it is more niche than general impact play.
 Mainstream awareness comes largely from its historical punishment associations and from lay coverage such as Glamour's A–Z of kinks.
 Direct prevalence data are sparse, so estimates rely on community size and broader BDSM survey proxies.
-In Lehmiller's (2018) survey of 4,175 Americans, BDSM fantasies were near-universal and roughly 65% of respondents reported fantasising about receiving pain-within which implement-based caning is one specific, smaller practice.
+In Lehmiller's (2018) survey of 4,175 Americans, BDSM fantasies were near-universal and roughly two-thirds of respondents reported fantasising about masochism or receiving pain, within which implement-based caning is one specific, smaller practice.

 Safety, consent & law

-Between consenting adults, caning is legal in most contexts but is firmly risk-aware practice-it carries a higher injury risk than padded implements.
-Canes can break skin, bruise deeply, or raise welts, so strokes avoid bones, joints, the spine, kidneys, and head; intensity is negotiated, and safewords plus aftercare are standard.
+Between consenting adults, caning is legal in most contexts, but it is firmly risk-aware practice that carries a higher injury risk than padded implements.
+Canes can break skin, bruise deeply, or raise welts, so strokes avoid bones, joints, the spine, kidneys, and head, and intensity is built up gradually rather than opened at full force.
+Where skin is broken the implement carries a blood-contact risk and is not shared between partners without disinfection.
+Safewords and aftercare are standard, as is planning for the delayed low mood (subdrop) that can follow an intense scene.
 Striking a non-consenting person is assault, and in some jurisdictions very severe injury may exceed what consent can lawfully cover.

 - Flogging60/100Sensation & PainConsensual impact play in which one partner strikes another's body with a multi-tailed flogger, whip, or single-tail, producing rhythmic sensation ranging from a broad "thuddy" impact to a sharp, stinging line.
 It is a common, negotiated element of BDSM sensation play.60